Official Website of

 Stephen writes for a variety of Popular Magazines.

-Contributing editor for Space and Time Magazine for the last five years, Stephen was also a columnist and contributing editor for Jim Baen's Universe Magazine for three years (2006-2010), a contributing editor for Robot Magazine for one year (2009-2010), and has written for HumanityPlus Magazine, Grim Couture Magazine, Port Iris Magazine and Digit Magazine.
+Contributing editor for Space and Time Magazine for eight years (2009 - 2016), Stephen was also a columnist and contributing editor for Jim Baen's Universe Magazine for three years (2006 - 2010), a contributing editor for Robot Magazine for one year (2009 - 2010), and has written for HumanityPlus Magazine (H+), Grim Couture Magazine, Port Iris Magazine and Digit Magazine.

 Stephen enjoys speaking at conventions.
 He has lectured,